ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/mbed_tls.md

 * The following components of mbed TLS are disabled in the mbed OS edition: `net.c` and `timing.c`.
 This is because mbed OS includes their equivalents.

-* The mbed OS edition comes with a fully integrated API for (D)TLS connections in a companion module: [mbed-tls-sockets](https://github.com/ARMmbed/mbed-tls-sockets).
+* The mbed OS edition comes with a fully integrated API for TLS and DTLS connections in a companion module: [mbed-tls-sockets](https://github.com/ARMmbed/mbed-tls-sockets).
 See ["Performing TLS and DTLS connections"](#Performing-TLS-and-DTLS-connections).

 ## Performing TLS and DTLS connections

 mbed TLS provides a high-level API for performing TLS and DTLS connections in mbed OS.
 The API is in a separate yotta module: [mbed-tls-sockets](https://github.com/ARMmbed/mbed-tls-sockets).
 We recommend using this API for TLS and DTLS connections.
-It is very similar to the API provided by the [sockets](https://github.com/ARMmbed/sockets) module for unencrypted TCP and UDP connections.
+It is very similar to the API provided by the [``sockets``](https://github.com/ARMmbed/sockets) module for unencrypted TCP and UDP connections.

 The `mbed-tls-sockets` module includes a complete [example TLS client](https://github.com/ARMmbed/mbed-tls-sockets/blob/master/test/tls-client/main.cpp) with [usage instructions](https://github.com/ARMmbed/mbed-tls-sockets/blob/master/test/tls-client/README.md).